rancher/terraform-provider-rancher2/README.md

 See the [compatibility matrix](docs/compatibility-matrix.md) for details.

-If you are using Terraform to provision clusters on instances of Rancher 2.6 and 2.7, you must have a separate configuration in a separate dir for each provider.
+If you are using Terraform to provision clusters on instances of Rancher 2.7 and 2.8, you must have a separate configuration in a separate dir for each provider.
 Otherwise, Terraform will overwrite the `.tfstate` file every time you switch versions.

 Releasing the Provider
 ---------------------------

 As of Terraform 2.0.0 and 3.0.0, the provider is tied to Rancher minor releases but can be released 'out of band' within that minor version.
-For example, 3.0.0 will be released a few days after Rancher 2.7.x and fixes and features in the 3.0.0 release will be supported for clusters provisioned via Terraform on Rancher 2.7.x.
-A critical bug fix can be released 'out of band' as 3.0.1 and backported to `release/v2` as 2.0.1.
-A new feature can also be released 'out of band' as 3.1.0 but not backported.
-Terraform 4.0.0 must be released with Rancher 2.8.
+For example, 4.0.0 will be released 1-2 weeks after Rancher 2.8.x and fixes and features in the 4.0.0 release will be supported for clusters provisioned via Terraform on Rancher 2.8.x.
+A critical bug fix can be released 'out of band' as 4.0.1 and backported to `release/v3` as 3.0.1.
+A new feature can also be released 'out of band' as 4.1.0 but not backported.

 The [RKE provider](https://github.com/rancher/terraform-provider-rke) should be released after every RKE or KDM release.
 For example, if upstream RKE 1.3.15 was released, bump the RKE version to 1.3.15 and release the provider.